-Realizing the investments needed to accelerate the transition towards net zero economies requires long-term investment planning by Ministries of Finance.
+Realizing the investments needed to accelerate the transition towards net zero economies requires long-term investment strategies.
 Investment decisions taken today have a direct impact on the ability of countries to meet their climate targets, not least due to the lock-in effects of long-lived infrastructure.
-Yet currently, alignment between investment and decarbonisation goals is low.
+Yet currently, alignment between investment and decarbonization goals is low.
 Globally, investment in fossil fuel production is still projected to increase by 2% per year, which, by 2030 would more than double the production capacity compatible with the 1.5-degree target of the Paris Agreement (SEI et al., 2021).

-Ministries of Finance, working with Ministries of Environment and sectoral ministries and the private sector, have a role to play in translating climate and development plans into investment plans.
-Such investment plans can serve as powerful guides and signal the priority of the transition to all levels of government, investors and the public alike (NDC Partnership, forthcoming).
-Some countries are developing investment plans for NDC implementation.
+Ministries of Finance, working with Ministries of Environment and sectoral ministries and the private sector, have a role to play in translating climate and development plans into investment strategies that outline, among other things the government's priorities, possible financing splits and technological preferences.
+These can serve as powerful guides and signal the priority of the transition to all levels of government, investors and the public alike, thereby accelerating the implementation of LTSs, NDCs, and NAPs (NDC Partnership, forthcoming).
+Some countries are developing dedicated investment plans for NDC implementation.
 Rwanda, in a process led by the Ministry of Finance, has identified NDC investment needs as part of its NDC Implementation Framework.

 Developing investment plans will require Ministries of Finance to identify overall investment needs for net zero and climate resilience across different types of capital, sectors and technologies, based on the ambitions set out in climate and development plans.
-Finland set up a cross-ministerial working group between Ministries of Finance, Environment and Economy and Employment to jointly assess the country's green transition and investment needs as well as barriers to investment.
+Finland set up a cross-ministerial working group between Ministries of Finance, Environment and Economy and Employment to jointly assess the country's green transition and financing needs as well as barriers to investment.
 Over the coming years, the World Bank's Country Climate and Development Reports (CCDRs) will also help to provide data on investment needs (World Bank, 2022a).

 Ministries of Finance should give consideration to the operation and maintenance (O&M) costs of infrastructure alongside capital expenditure.
-Not only can O&M be a significant cost factor, good maintenance can also generate substantial savings.
+Not only can O&M be a significant cost factor, maintenance can also generate substantial savings.
 Analysis of OECD countries suggests each additional \$1 spent on road maintenance saves \$1.5 in new investments (Kornejew et al., 2019).
+They can also use the opportunity to consider and actively manage the socioeconomic consequences of the proposed investments, ensuring a just transition.